hashicorp/design-system/website/docs/patterns/data-visualization/partials/guidelines/color-usage.md

 **Categorical palettes should:**

-- Use distinct colors.
+* Use distinct colors.
-- Be limited to a max of 10 colors.
+* Be limited to a max of 10 colors.
-- Be distinguished primarily by hue.
-  (**Important:** For accessibility, use patterns, symbols, or text in addition to or instead of color.)
+* Be distinguished primarily by hue.
+(For accessibility, also use patterns, symbols, or text.)
-- Avoid problematic color pairs (e.g., red-green, blue-purple).
+* Avoid problematic color pairs (e.g., red-green, an issue for those with color blindness).

 ![Color usage for categorical data visualization](/assets/patterns/data-visualization/color-usage/data-visualization-categorical.png)